chvolk/Fullmetal/README.md

 - $ sudo pip install lifxlan
 - $ sudo pip install ouimeaux
 - $ sudo pip install requests

+## SSH into Raspberry Pi
+- nmap -sL 192.168.1.1
+- Wait a while for nmap to run.
+Once it returns a list of IPs find the line that reads "Nmap scan report for raspberrypi (IP-ADDRESS)".
+Copy the ip adress.
+- Open the terminal
+- $ ssh i IP-ADDRESS-OF-PI
+- Enter the password of your raspberry pi

 ## Set up WeMo Devices